adepennart/automating_before_catmaid/README.md

 Below is an example of the inputs needed for the high-resolution script to get the outputs seen in the output folder.

 ```
-low resolution directory: OV folder
+low resolution directory: OV
-high resolution directory:  No folder
+high resolution directory:  NO
-Output directory: output folder
+Output directory: output
 project name: NO_test
-Invert HR images: √
+Invert high resolution images: √
 low resolution rescale factor: 1
 octave_size: 500
 Model_index: translation
-using a windows machine: unchecked (if not using mac)
+using a windows machine: unchecked (if not using windows)
-run test(if your low resolution has not been rescaled): √
+script previously run (alignment parameter saved in file) unchecked
 Elastic Alignment: unchecked
 Unorganized input: unchecked
 ```